wil-gerard/bert-bot/README.md

 ## About The Project

-BERT Bot is a web app that allows users to get answers based on the context of a given passage of text built using React, Node, Tensorflow.js
+BERT Bot is a web app that allows users to get answers based on the context of a given passage of text

 ## Features